gitlabhq/gitlabhq/doc/administration/high_availability/database.md

     gitlab-rake gitlab:db:configure
     ```

-#### Example minimal setup.
-3 database servers, 1 application node
+#### Example minimal setup

+This example uses 3 postgresql servers, and 1 application node.
-This example is more minimal.

 It moves the consul servers into the same nodes we use for the PostgreSQL servers.

 In this example we start with all servers on the same 10.6.0.0/16 private network range, they can connect to each freely other on those addresses.